rawanmismail/rawanmismail/README.md

 ## 🙋‍♀️ About Me

-I am a Computer Science student at :contentReference[oaicite:0]{index=0} with a strong focus on software engineering, cloud computing, and artificial intelligence.
+I am a Computer Science student at Heriot-Watt University with a strong focus on software engineering, cloud computing, and artificial intelligence.

 I enjoy building structured, efficient, and scalable solutions by applying core computer science principles to real-world problems.